-In order to prevent it drink plenty of water and avoid drinking too much, or any, alcohol, tea and coffee.
+In order to prevent it drink plenty of water on the plane and avoid drinking too much, or any, alcohol, tea and coffee.

 You might also consider taking some eye drops/eye spray on board with you.
 Your eyes may also become tired and dry so you can use this to help.

 Make sure it is in a container that is no bigger than 3.4 ounces/100ml.
-It it is it will be confiscated at airport security.
-Alternatively buy one after you go through security if there is a suitable outlet in the departure lounge.
+If it is it will be confiscated at airport security.
+Alternatively, buy one after you go through security if there is a suitable outlet in the departure lounge.

 Pressurization can cause a number of problems, in some cases.
 These include:

-An aircraft’s cabin maintains a pressure that is equivalent to n¡between 6,000 and 8,000 feet normally.
+An aircraft’s cabin maintains a pressure that is equivalent to between 6,000 and 8,000 feet normally.
 At this “altitude” the amount of oxygen is less than at sea level.

 Most people are not affected by this though.